IPassivePacketSource

 //

-// This module interface must be implemented by passive packet source modules.
+// Interface for passive packet source modules.

 // A passive packet source, also called a provider, has one output that must be